 - The fruit of cranberry and especially its leaves are used as a medicinal plant for the treatment of many diseases, especially all those related to the urinary tract.

 Besides the common blueberry, there are other varieties of blueberries and some other plants belonging to the same gender, such as cranberries).
 Among them, the most important are:

 - Cranberry (Vaccinium oxycoccus): the plant is much lower than the common blueberry and its leaves are evergreen, it usually does not exceed 10 cm in height.
 It has bright red fruits that exceed the leaves in size.
 There are different varieties:

 - The common cranberry (Vaccinium oxycoccus palustris), which can be found throughout the boreal zone of the northern hemisphere.
 The leaves are very small not exceeding 1 cm in length, very acid pink fruit.

-- The American cranberry (Vaccinium macrocarpon ), which is native to eastern North America, where it is grown extensively for consumption.
+- The American cranberry (Vaccinium macrocarpon ), which is native to eastern North America, where it is grown intensively for consumption.
 Its leaves are much larger and reaching 2 cm in length and the fruits are red and with a sour apple flavor.
 It is a type of plant that forms intertwined clumps with branches up to 1 meter in diameter.

 - Small cranberry (Vaccinium microcarpum oxycoccus) is a variety with somewhat triangular leaves that grows in the northern zones of Europe and Asia.